alkampfergit/personal-blog/codewrecks/content/post/old/2009/08/take-control-of-assembly-numbering-during-a-tfs-build.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

-This is a simple wrapper to the tf.exe tool, and since I invoke it with the System.Diagnostic.Process class, *Iâ€™m able to intercept the output*.
+This is a simple wrapper to the tf.exe tool, and since I invoke it with the System.Diagnostic.Process class, *I'm able to intercept the output*.
 There are a lot of possibilities on how to get latest changeset, but the simplest is to invoke tf.exe with a command line like this:  **tf.exe history /s:http://tfsalkampfer:8080 /stopafter:1 /noprompt /recursive /version:T $/MsBuildExtension** This This command gives a result like this one.

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 Changeset User          Date       Comment